ksu-cs-projects-2022-2023/spring2023-isaacPetersonKSU/README.md

 I will design an embedded system that manages fresh air exchange and humidity to optimize mycelium colinization rates without increasing risk of contamination compared with current techneques.

 ## Problem

-There are 20,000 species of edible mushroom, yet only 20 are cultivated commercially.
-Several other species are sucessfully produced only on a small scale, where more care can be taken to prevent contamination.
-Dispite the fact that mycelium grows exponentially, the teqnieqes used on these small-scale operations don't scale well.
-There are a few reasons for this.
+There are about 3000 species of edible fungi, yet only 20 are cultivated commercially.
+Mushroom species are easy to cultivate if they are resistant to contaminations such as molds or bacteria.
+Several other species, like Oyster Mushrooms and Shiitake, can only be produced at a small scale, where more care can be taken to prevent contamination.
+Becasue they are harder to produce, these mushrooms are valued more than commerically-avalable types.

+### Current Practices
+These higher-valued "gormet" mushrooms are grown in a series of airtight containers.
+The container, usually a Polypropylene bag or glas jar, is filled with an energy-dense food source, like oats, and steralized before inoculation.
+The contents of this container are now called "grain spawn".
+Once the grain spawn is fully colonized it is transferred to a larger containter

+ Dispite the fact that mycelium grows exponentially, the techneqes used on these small-scale operations don't scale well.
+There are two reasons for this :

+	1. Insuffecnet Fresh Air Excange (FAE).
+	2. The process is too complex.

+#### Insuffcent Fresh Air Exchange (FAE).
+The common

+#### The Process is too complex

 This system aims to solve a very niche problem that view people are likly aware of, so I will explain it here.
 Of the